MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/service-workers.md

 Service Workers can make your PWA faster by caching resources locally, and they can also make your PWA more reliable by making it network-independent.

-The first time a user accesses your PWA, its Service Worker is installed.
-The Service Worker then runs in parallel to your app, and can continue doing work even when your app is not running.
+The first time a user accesses your PWA, its Service Worker is installed.<!-- todo: review: is install & service worker sufficiently decoupled? --> The Service Worker then runs in parallel to your app, and can continue doing work even when your app is not running.

 Service Workers are responsible for intercepting, modifying, and responding to network requests.
 They can be alerted when the app tries to load a resource from the server, or sends a request to get data from the server.
 When this happens, a Service Worker can decide to let the request go to the server, or intercept it and return a response from the cache instead.